adarSonmez/sports-store/README.md

 # SportsStore Solution

-This repository contains the source code for the **SportsStore** application, as featured in the book [Pro ASP.NET Core 6](https://www.apress.com/book/9781484279567) by Adam Freeman.
+This repository contains the source code for the **SportsStore** application, as featured in the book "Pro ASP.NET Core 6" by Adam Freeman.

 ## Overview